 And that’s not all.

-Firefighters will, usually, get through at least 2 and sometimes more cylinders when tackling a blaze.
+Firefighters will, usually, get through at least 2 and sometimes more cylinders when tackling a fire.
 That’s an extra $1,500 per cylinder.

 So, if a firefighter needs 3 cylinders while working – that’s a total cost of $8,000 for the SCBA!
 That’s more than twice as much as the cost of the turnout gear.
 But these are not issued to each firefighter, instead, they are carried on the fire engine and are used by the firefighters on duty that day.